jewei1997/StocksOnSale/README.md

 ## Development
  - run `python manage.py runserver` to start the app locally
  - if you make changes to the frontend, make sure to run `npm run build` first.
+ - To update financial data in db, look at instructions in update\_financial\_data.py